lumail/lumail/HACKING.md

 The core of this project is written in C++, with extensive Lua support.

-The Lua code is contained solely within the file `lumail2.lua`, which is expected to be located at `/etc/lumail2/lumail2.lua` in installed installations.
+The Lua code is contained solely within the file `lumail2.lua`, which is expected to be located at `/etc/lumail2/lumail2.lua` on end-user systems.

 The C++ code can all be found beneath the top-level `src/` directory.

+For IMAP support I've chosen to delegate all operations to external perl code, located beneath the top-level `perl.d` directory.
+On a final installation this will be located at `/etc/lumail2/perl.d`.

 # C++ Overview